skillrepos/copilot-testing/README.md

 ## Step 3.
 Open the labs

-After the codespace has started, open the labs document by going to the file tree on the left, find the file named **labs.md**, right-click on it, and open it with the **Preview** option.)
+After the codespace has started, open the labs document either in a separate browser tab or by going to the file tree on the left, finding the file named **labs.md**, and clicking on it.)

 ![Labs doc preview in codespace](./images/ct12.png?raw=true "Labs doc preview in codespace")